SAFS Image-Based Recognition

 IExplorer="Image=<imagepath>;ImageR=<imagepath>"

 Optional.
-A second (or third) image to seek to expand the area of interest down from the anchor image.
+A second (and, or third) image to seek to expand the area of interest down from the anchor image.
 This expands the height of the area of interest.
 This can be used with 'ImageR=' to fully identify the area of interest rectangle by width and height.

 Samples: